 DO: Enable two-factor authentication

 Along with using strong passwords, implementing two-factor authentication (or multi-factor authentication) dramatically helps secure your information.
 This simply means that gaining access to a secure site will require both your password and a specific code.
 Upon entering your password, this code is immediately delivered to your mobile phone via text message and typically expires within a set time frame.
 Banks, email platforms and many other software systems offer two-factor authentication, which greatly enhances the security of your information and is worth the minor inconvenience.

-There are also third-party providers to consider.
+When wondering how to keep your personal information safe online, there are also third-party providers to consider.
 One example is Duo, which verifies user identities with an easy-to-use two-factor authentication solution.
 Duo-enabled systems prompt the user to verify login attempts by using software installed on smartphones.
 Whenever a user attempts to log in to a system, Duo presents an alert on the phone asking the user to validate the login attempt.
 The user then confirms the login’s legitimacy.

 DON’T: Click on strange links in emails

 When you receive an email, be extremely cautious before clicking on ANY links or opening attachments.
 It is common for hackers to fake the source of emails or to use stolen accounts to send emails.
 If you were not expecting an email with a link, you should verify with the sender that they sent you the email.
 But be cautious when using email to verify the validity of the message!
 We have seen several instances where a stolen account was used to send emails with malicious links, and the recipient replied to the sender to verify the message’s authenticity.
 The hacker, using the stolen account, replied and instructed the recipient to open the link.
 In this case, a quick phone call would confirm the email was a hoax and inform the email’s owner that their account was compromised.